 Chicken Feet For Dogs

 It seems the benefits of chicken feet are also enjoyed by our canine friends.

-Some families fed their pet dogs with cooked as well as uncooked chicken feet (less the nails) and claimed to be good for their joint health.
-Since it is mostly cartilages, it is suitable for dogs that have problems chewing harder bones.
+Some families fed their pet dogs with cooked as well as uncooked chicken feet (less the nails) and claimed to be good for the dog's joint health.
+Since it is mostly cartilages, it is suitable for dogs that have problems to chew harder bones.

 Dehydrated Chicken Feet